videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 };
 ```

-:::note
+:::tip
-If you want to learn more about the Interactive Livestream and how you can implement it in your own platform, you can checkout this guide.
+If you want to learn more about the Interactive Livestream and how you can implement it in your own platform, you can checkout this [guide](/react/guide/interactive-live-streaming/integrate-hls/overview).
 :::

 ### Event associated with HLS